AniketSindhu/trust_in/README.md

 ## Example

-Suppose Abhimanyu, a college student, wishes to raise money for buying a MacBook for his educational needs.
+* Suppose Abhimanyu, a college student, wishes to raise money for buying a MacBook for his educational needs.
 Mr. Gupta can choose to help him by paying 50% of the cost, at 3% interest per month.
 This helps Abhimanyu to complete the payment now, and repay Mr. Gupta later.

+* Abhimanyu can repay the loan in as many breaks as he wishes to.

-In this way, we aim to help many users raise funds for their needs, get credit easily, and achieve their dreams!
+* In this way, we aim to help many users raise funds for their needs, get credit easily, and achieve their dreams!
 Also we help investor to earn interest on his investment.

-It’s a win-win and secure situation for both parties.
+* It’s a win-win and secure situation for both parties.

 ## How it works
 We used solidity to write smart cotracts which was deployed to a test etherum network (Rinkbey).